Dina-Samoilova/miami-landing/README.md

 Navigation menu is have to be hide util use not click on it.
 Page is adaptive to different size of screen.

-Were used SASS preprocessor and BEM methodology (one step off it is conteiner class for all sections and parts), also used grid styling, media queries, transformations, worked with form.
+Were used SCSS and BEM (one step off it is conteiner class for all sections and parts), also used grid styling, media queries, transformations, worked with form.